-''' env.Depends('foo', 'other-input-file-for-foo')

-mylib = env.Library('mylib.c')

-installed_lib = env.Install('lib', mylib)

-bar = env.Program('bar.c')

-Arrange for the library to be copied into the installation directory before trying to build the "bar" program.
+''' env.Depends('foo', 'other-input-file-for-foo') mylib = env.Library('mylib.c') installed_lib = env.Install('lib', mylib) bar = env.Program('bar.c') Arrange for the library to be copied into the installation directory before trying to build the "bar" program.
 (Note that this is for example only.
-A "real" library dependency would normally be configured through the $LIBS and $LIBPATH variables, not using an env.Depends() call.) env.Depends(bar, installed_lib) '''
+A "real" library dependency would normally be configured through the $LIBS and $LIBPATH variables, not using an env.Depends() call.) '''